Nada-Khafagy/perception_pkg/README.md

 - Check if the aruco markers can be detected--> i added them to the YOLO classes still didn't test cv on them
 - ~~look for already made packages that can be used~~

+- ~~create a lane detection using canny edge detector~~

 ## Milestones IX -  23 April:
 - ~~Create needed topics to integrate with navigation team~~
 - ~~invistigate YOLO~~

+- ~~investigate other lane detection protocols such as morphological operatins~~

 ## Milestone X - 3 May:
 - Modify Yolo
 - Check how to make the operation faster since there might be a lot of delay in the processing (avoid drawbacks)

+- ~~create a ROS node and test it in the environment to get the desired final output and test the curves adaptability~~

 ## Milestone XI - 7 May:
 - System integration